surabhitri/PLR_Classification/README.md

 ## License

-This project is licensed under the MIT License.
+This project is not licensed.
+All rights are reserved by the original authors.
+For permissions or licensing inquiries, please contact the Duke Law Data Lab.

 ## Contact